squidfunk/mkdocs-material/docs/getting-started.md

     code: 'Ubuntu Mono'
 ```

-The text font will be loaded in font-weights 400 and **700**, the `monospaced`
+The text font will be loaded in weights 400 and **700**, the `monospaced` font
-font in regular weight.
-If you want to load fonts from other destinations or
+in regular weight.
+If you want to load fonts from other destinations or don't
-don't want to use the Google Fonts loading magic, just set `font` to `false`:
+want to use the Google Fonts loading magic, just set `font` to `false`:

 ``` yaml
 extra: